pecknigel/learning-resources/open-tasks.md

 ## School Admin

+Get the website updated so it has all the stuff on the library learning initiatives page.

 Create a procedure for setting up a new project.

 Only link the library nav if it’s not the current page.
 Highlight the current page.